mikkel-tschentscher/ecommerce-email-template/README.md

 ### The ShopOrama Product Feed

-This template is intentionally build to be used with MailChimp and a ShopOrama product feed.
-To make this work, follow these guides:
+This template can be used with a ShopOrama product feed.
+Here's how to make that work in MailChimp:

 * Open ShopOrama
 * Create a landingpage.
 Name it "mailchimp product feed".
 Set it to `no-index, follow`